 One day, I stumbled across a particular thread that interested me.
 I contacted the person who had answered many questions in the thread about what she writes, what she earns, and what she thinks people want in that particular genre of romance.
 Even though people had asked many questions, no one had reached out to her directly, but me.
 And she was happy to answer more detailed questions and recommend certain goals to attempt to achieve.
 We were discussing a very non-competitive category/niche, yet one in which a writer could earn a living.
 She said it was very possible for me to go from $0 to $3000 a month, and she said if I gave it a try, I’d be quitting my job in 6 months, because writing would pay the bills.

 $100 a day? $3000 a month?
-That’s all I needed.
-All I needed to quit my job.
+That is my magic number.
+I needed to quit my job and focus.
 Even after taxes, that was all I needed to pay the bills, buy food, put gas in my vehicles… And 6 months to build up to it?
 Could that possibly be true?

 I took the plunge, paid an artist for professional cover art, and wrote the book.
 It came to me in a flash of inspiration and I couldn’t stop myself.
 The genre was one I’d written a short story in, but never really explored.
 Just writing the story was incredibly freeing for me.

 I hit the publish button on Amazon in October and then I watched as the book rose in its category.
 The goal was to get in the top 100 – nothing more.
 The author who encouraged me gave me a shout-out on her mailing list.
-And then the book rose to the top 100.
-And then the top 20.
-And then it was #1.
+And then the book rose to the top 100, then the top 20, and then it was #1.
 It even managed to hit the low 400s on the entire Amazon store.

 The author who was mentoring me invited me into a chat channel with her and another author, and the three of us formed a small circle to discuss writing/craft, marketing, earnings, strategy… And my title remained at #1 for nearly 2 weeks.